Hurricane Helene

 District Actions:

-- Managing our canals to allow the regional flood control system to operate at full capacity.
+- Managed our canals to allow the regional flood control system to operate at full capacity.

-- Encouraging local governments, drainage operators, and communities to continue to monitor the rainfall.
+- Encouraged local governments, drainage operators, and communities to monitor the rainfall.

-- Continually operating key infrastructure including flood control gates and pump stations
+- Operated operating key infrastructure including flood control gates and pump stations.

 District Emergency Operation Center:

-The District’s Emergency Operations Center is at Level 1 – Full Activation.
+The District’s Emergency Operations Center is at Level 4 – Normal Operations.

 County Emergency Updates: